SowaDev/Restaurant/README.md

 # Restaurant
-This is a project that I'm currently working on.
-It's an API to make orders from a Restaurant.
+It's a RESTful API, which allows clients to make orders from a restaurant and owner to edit restaurant's menu.

 # Technologies
 - Java 17